remcohaszing/axios-test-instance/README.md

 ```

 Chances are you’re already using an Axios instance in your frontend.
 In this case, `patchInstance`
-can be used to to patch this instance instead.
+can be used to patch this instance instead.

 ```js
 import { patchInstance } from 'axios-test-instance'